locnguyenx/locnguyenx.github.io/about/index.md

 ---
-layout: page
+layout: about
-title: About
+title: About me
-description: About me...
+author: locnx
+description: My personal info
 permalink: /about/
 ---

-{{ site.description }}

 ## Profile